TeleAI-mcp/simple-task-manager-yszk/README.md

-# simple-task-manager-yszk
+# Simple Task Manager Yszk

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.